pi-top/pi-top-4-Miniscreen/src/scripts/README.md

+### These threee files should be placed under /home/pi/
     hostapd.conf and pt-start-access-point.sh, pt-stop-access-point.sh

-### Should be placed under /home/pi/
+### These two files should be replaced by the corresponding files in this directory

     /etc/dhcpcd.conf and /etc/dhcp/dhcpd.conf

-### Should be replaced by the corresponding files in this directory